William Holt (Jesuit): Life

 Holt was born at Ashworth in Lancashire.
-He was educated at home, and entered Brasenose College, Oxford, in 1563, took the degree B.A. in 1566, was elected fellow of Oriel College on 29 February 1568, and preceded to the degree of M.A. in 1572.
+He was educated at home, and entered Brasenose College, Oxford, in 1563, took the degree B.A. in 1566, was elected fellow of Oriel College on 29 February 1568, and then a degree of M.A. in 1572.
 In 1573, he was incorporated M.A. at Cambridge.

 His studies led him to dissatisfaction with religious affairs in England.
 In 1574 he left Oxford and was admitted into the English College, Douai where he continued his theological studies till 1576, when he was ordained and sent to Rome to help in the establishment of the English College, Rome.
 He entered the Society of Jesus on 10 November 1578.
 In 1581 he was sent to England to help in carrying out the work which had been begun by Robert Parsons and Edmund Campion.
 He was sent by Parsons on a mission to Scotland, together with William Crichton at the end of 1581.
 Their object was to open up communications with Esmé Stewart, 1st Duke of Lennox, procure the conversion or deposition of the young James VI, and send information to Mary and Philip II of Spain through the Spanish ambassador Mendoza.
 Holt further communicated with Henry I, Duke of Guise and in May 1582 had an interview with him in Paris.